ouspg/CloudAndNetworkSecurity/6. Digital Forensics/README.md

 You must use your own judgment to determine what ways could or should be pursued to gain success.
 Independent thinking/researching of problems and creative problem-solving are highly encouraged.

-You are required to install all needed tools yourself and if there happens to be some problems with them - well, hopefully, Google and your good troubleshooting skills can help you then.
+You are required to install all needed tools yourself and if there happen to be some problems with them - well, hopefully, Google and your good troubleshooting skills can help you then.

 Consider yourself to be properly informed after reading this.